gregjacobs/Angular-Architecture/testing/components.md

 <div class="aside mb20">
     Note: You will be probably be wondering what the "TestWrapper" is when reading this test file.
-We will be going into it in detail later on, but know for now that it simply wraps and represents the component for the tests, providing methods for common expectations, and actions that user may take on the component.
+We will be going into that in detail later on, but for now know that it simply wraps and represents the component for the tests, providing methods for common expectations, and actions that user may take on the component.
 </div>